pyrsia/pyrsia-vscode-extension/README.md

     npm install -g @vscode/vsce
     ```

-- In the repository folder compile and package the extension as follows.
+- In the extension repository folder package the extension as follows.

     ```sh
     vsce package